Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-16-from-tennessee-to-abisko.md

 <div class="article-text">

 I awoke to goodbyes and a snow covered landscape.
 Oh, and the urgency of locating the "busterminal" quick enough to also stuff my face with something akin to food.
-As luck would have it, words don't tend to change and signs abound.
+As luck would have it, words don't tend to change and there were signs abound.

 </div>